LEGACY GIVING AND PLANNED GIFTS: A LASTING PRESENCE

 Legacy giving is for everyone who owns anything and who has loved ones.
 You don’t need substantial means.
 You need only a substantial desire that your life’s accumulated gains become a testament to the good works God has already begun in you.

-For more information, visit the pages below or contact Betsie Danner, Director of Stewardship (941-349-5616 ext.
-318).
+For more information, visit the pages below or contact Betsie Danner in the church office (941-349-5616 x318).

 The Episcopal Church Foundation -- an independent, lay-led organization helping the Episopal Church and its members achieve their ministry, financial and legacy goals.